AndreyDodonov-EH/brief-AI-guide/original.md

   Ask about one thing at a time.
 Ensure that output won't be too big.
   E.g. you can enquire about ways to achieve X. Once you have selected one (maybe after several extra questions), move onto the new chat.
   So the same rule as with *meaningful verbosity* applies - dialogue should have enough relevant info so that next answer is good, but not more.
-  If conversation is already big, and contains relevant info, you may want to export it, ask AI to some it up telling what's most relevant, and then feed it to the new chat.
+  If conversation is already big, and contains relevant info, you may want to export it, ask AI to sum it up telling what's most relevant, and then feed it to the new chat.
   It's also known as task decomposition.
   Some modern wrappers and models can compile history into digests under the hood, but do not count on that.
 - **be explorative**